skeeto/skeeto.github.com/_posts/2019-11-15-Infectious-Executable-Stacks.markdown

 of an executable stack, and they're certainly not worth an entire toolchain being fail open about it.

+Update: A [rebuttal][rebuttal].
+My short response is that the issue discussed in my article isn't really about C the language but rather about an egregious issue with one particular toolchain.
+The problem doesn't even arise if you use only C, but instead when linking in object files specifically *not* derived from C code.

 [alias]: /blog/2018/07/20/#strict-aliasing
 [bake]: /blog/2016/11/15/